sahilnyk/sahilnyk/README.md

-*nasmate, im sahil and im a cs grad whos been coding from high school and loves to built tech things. apart from all these i love the vibe of countryside and also cook food for myself.*
+*nasmate, im sahil and im a cs grad whos been coding from high school and loves to built tech things. apart from all these i love the vibe of countryside and also i cook food for myself sometimes.*

 ![My Banner](https://path-to-your-image.com/banner.jpg)